Tenclea/Discord-Loobox-Opener/README.md

 ## Pre-requisites 📋
-- [Node.js](https://nodejs.org/en/download) installed on your computer.
+- [Node.js](https://nodejs.org/en/download) v20 (or a more recent version) installed on your computer.
 - Your Discord token. (⚠️ **Never share your token with others**)

 ## Running the Script 🚀